top of page

 OAC Community Forum Booklet

-This document provides an overview of recent activities by the OAC and updates from its member organizations.
-It features welcome messages from the OAC co-chairs, the Mayor of Ottawa, and Ottawa Public Health, followed by a community gathering agenda.
-Key sections highlight the OAC’s vision, mission, and significant achievements over the past three years.
+This document highlights recent activities from the Ottawa Aboriginal Coalition and shares updates from its member organizations.
+It begins with welcome messages from the OAC co-chairs, the Mayor of Ottawa, and Ottawa Public Health, followed by the agenda for the community gathering.
+Key sections reflect on the OAC’s vision, mission, and major accomplishments from the past three years.

-The document also honors notable community leaders such as Dr. Vera Etches, Donna Gray, and Cora Lee McGuire, along with cultural performances by the Ottawa River Singers and Twin Flames.
+It also celebrates the contributions of respected community leaders like Dr. Vera Etches, Donna Gray, and Cora Lee McGuire, and features cultural performances by the Ottawa River Singers and Twin Flames.

-It concludes with tributes to lost community members, a photo gallery, and a thank-you to contributors and partners.
+The document wraps up with tributes to community members we've lost, a photo gallery, and heartfelt thanks to all contributors and partners.

 Additional Materials: